alpinelinux/alpine-conf/README.md

+# `alpine-conf`

-Alpine Conf are a set of utilities for making backup of config files and for setting up a new Alpine Linux computer.
+This repo contains a set of utilities for making backup of config files and for setting up a new Alpine Linux computer.

 # LBU

-## Basic usage:
+## Basic usage

   * To add a file or folder to be backed up, `lbu include /path/to/foo`
   * To remove a file from being backed up, `lbu exclude /path/to/foo`